 Building a drone for the first time is not cheap because of all the tools and accessories you have to buy.
 Just like anything else it largely depends on your choice of components.

-To give you a rough idea, an FPV racing drone (mini quad) can cost anywhere between $150 to $500 or even more.
-That is just the quadcopter itself.
-Other necessities like spare batteries, FPV Goggles, Radio Transmitter, building tools and other basic accessories can cost another $150 to $500.
+To give you a rough idea, an FPV racing drone typically costs somewhere between $200 to $500 (there is no upper limit really).
+That is just the mini quad itself and doesn’t include other necessities like batteries, FPV goggles, radio controller, building tools and other basic accessories can cost another $200 to $500.